GM venture picks Michigan for 3rd US-based EV battery plant - NewsBreak

 GM venture picks Michigan for 3rd US-based EV battery plant

-General Motors and a joint-venture partner plan to build an electric vehicle battery factory in Lansing, Michigan, their third such factory in the U.S.
+DETROIT (AP) — General Motors and a joint venture partner plan to build an electric vehicle battery factory in Lansing, Michigan, which would be their third such factory in the U.S.

-The companies' plans were revealed Friday in documents posted on the city's website.
-They say the plant would cost up to $2.5 billion and employ as many as 1,700 workers.
+The companies’ plans were revealed in documents posted on the city’s website Friday.
+They say that the plant will cost up to $2.5 billion and employ as many as 1,700 workers.

-The factory would be built on the site of GM's Lansing Delta Township Assembly factory, which has been annexed by the city under a revenue-sharing agreement.
-A joint venture between GM and LG Energy Solution called Ultium Cells LLC would build the plant.
+The plant would be built on the site of GM’s Lansing Delta Township Assembly factory, which has been annexed by the city.

+A joint venture between GM and LG Energy Solution called Ultium Cells LLC will build the factory.
+The plans were revealed in documents detailing a “Renaissance Zone” program.

-The documents seeking Renaissance Zone and industrial tax breaks say the joint venture is obligating itself to investment and job creation.
-It says the building and related site improvements would be about 2.5 million square feet (230,000 square meters) with two-thirds of the building being a “clean room” environment for battery cell manufacturing.
+The documents say the joint venture is obligating itself to investment and job creation.
+It says the building would be about 2.5 million square feet (230,000 square meters) with two-thirds being a “clean room” environment for battery cell manufacturing.

 “The machinery and equipment consists of electrode mixing, coating, assembly and formation areas,” the documents say.

-GM would not comment specifically on the factory's location but said it is developing business cases “for potential future investments in Michigan.”
+GM would not comment specifically on the plant’s location, but said it was developing business cases “for potential future investments in Michigan.”
 The company said it is discussing incentives with local officials.

 “These projects are not approved and securing all available incentives will be critical for any business case to continue moving forward,” spokesman Dan Flores said.
 “I’m not going to speculate on the timing of when GM leadership will make a decision on potential future investments in Michigan.”